 Logitech Unifying Receiver Not Detected in Windows [Solved]

 If you have a Logitech wireless mouse, and you get a message saying Device driver software was not successfully installed when you plug your unifying receiver into your PC, you’re not alone.
+Many Windows are reporting this problem as well.
+But no worries, this is not at all a hard problem to fix.

 If you’re bugging by this problem, no worries.
 Many Windows users are able to resolve it with one of the following solutions.
 You may not have to try them all; just work your way down until you find the one that works.